 Kathy Donnelly: Kathy Donnelly, eRYT500, is the Director and Owner of the Yoga Center of Columbia and has been teaching since 1999.
 Kathy's teaching style is welcoming, nurturing and encourages transformation from the inside out.

-Darlene Bergener: Darlene Bergener, E-RYT500, RPYT, LMT, CD(DONA) completed her 500hr training through the Himalayan Institute in traditional Hatha Yoga and holds an additional 200hr certification in prenatal & postnatal yoga through Colette Crawford of the Seattle Holistic Center.
-She is a Licensed Massage Therapist, specializing in Myofascial Release and prenatal & postnatal massage, and is a Certified Birth Doula though DONA International.
-Darlene began her yoga journey in 1998 during her 12 year career as a mechanical engineer, turning to yoga to maintain her own health and well-being.
-After experiencing the profound benefits of yoga for herself, she is honored to share it with others.
-With a strong knowledge of anatomy and a good sense of humor, Darlene encourages students to have fun while maximizing their physical, mental, and emotional health.
-Darlene teaches "yoga for life", not just for in the classroom!
+Darlene Bergener: Darlene Bergener, E-RYT500, RPYT, LMT, CPMT, CD(DONA) completed her 500hr training through the Himalayan Institute in traditional Hatha Yoga and holds an additional 200hr certification in prenatal & postnatal yoga through Colette Crawford of the Seattle Holistic Center.
+She is a Licensed Massage Therapist, specializing in Myofascial Release, prenatal, postnatal & pediatric massage, and is a Certified Birth Doula though DONA International.
+Darlene began her journey in 1998 during her 12 year career as a mechanical engineer, turning to yoga to maintain her health and well-being.
+After experiencing the profound benefits for herself, she is honored to share it with others.
+With a strong knowledge of anatomy and a sense of humor, Darlene encourages students to have fun while maximizing their physical, mental, and emotional health.
+Darlene teaches “yoga for life”, not just for in the classroom!
 For more info: www.yoga-massage.com

 She has been teaching fitness and movement since 1986 and continually deepens her Pilates, dance, pedagogy, injury prevention and sports conditioning knowledge through workshops, training and research.
 She also publishes articles and provides fitness expertise under her cultural dance name Samira Shuruk, and happily incorporates her cultural expertise into helping students who originate from all over the world. (samirashuruk.com)